De Havilland Hornet: Design

 The de Havilland Hornet bore a family resemblance to the larger Mosquito, but it was an entirely fresh design albeit one that drew extensively upon experiences from, and the design of, the Mosquito.
-It was powered by a pair of highly developed Rolls-Royce Merlin engines, producing 2070 hp each, which drove de Havilland Propellers four-bladed propellers.
+It was powered by a pair of highly developed Rolls-Royce Merlin engines, producing 2070 hp each, which drove four-bladed de Havilland Propellers.
 According to aviation author P.J.
 Birtles, the efficiency and power of this configuration gave the Hornet "a higher performance than any other propeller driven aircraft".
 The Hornet's principal armament was four short-barrelled 20 mm (.79 in) Hispano V cannons, while other typical weapon loads included various rockets and bombs.

 Fuselage construction was identical to the earlier Mosquito: a balsa wood "pith" sandwiched between plywood sheets which were laid in diagonal panels.
 Aerolite formaldehyde cement was the bonding agent.
 The fuselage halves were built on large concrete or wood patterns and equipment was fitted in each half; they were then joined along the top and bottom centre lines using wooden reinforcing strips.
 The entire fuselage was then tightly wrapped in fine aviation fabric which was doped in place.
 The tailfin which had the trademark gracefully-curved de Havilland shape, was an integral part of the rear fuselage.
 On late F.1s and further models of production aircraft, a fin fillet was added to the base of the unit.
 The horizontal tail unit was an all-metal structure, again featuring the distinctive de Havilland shape, which was later repeated on the Chipmunk and Beaver.

 Construction was of mixed balsa/plywood similar to the Mosquito but the Hornet differed in incorporating stressed Alclad lower-wing skins bonded to the wooden upper wing structure using the new adhesive Redux.
 The two wing spars were redesigned to withstand a higher load factor of 10 versus 8.
 Apart from the revised structure, the Hornet's wings were a synthesis of aerodynamic knowledge that had been gathered since the design of the Mosquito, being much thinner in cross-section, and with a laminar flow profile similar to the P-51 Mustang and Hawker Tempest.
 The control surfaces consisted of hydraulically-operated split flaps extending from the wing root to outboard of the engine nacelles; as on the Mosquito, the rear of the nacelle was part of the flap structure.
 Outboard, the Alclad-covered ailerons extended close to the clipped wing tips and gave excellent roll control.